PSYC 775 Teaching of Psychology

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be 500–600 words and demonstrate course-related knowledge by using current APA citations from the Learn material, an outside academic source, and a scriptural reference.
+The thread must also include a discussion question related to the prompt/readings.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be at least 150 words, contain quality feedback including identifying one strength or critique of the initial post, and include a question to the initial post's author based upon the initial post.
+Each reply must be at least 150 words and contain quality feedback including identifying one strength or critique of the initial post.
 Discussions will utilize the Post First feature.
 (CLO: A, C, E)

 The student will submit a 1–2 page (double-spaced) paper describing his or her personal philosophy of teaching.
 The paper must include discussion of topics such as personal beliefs about instructor responsibilities, approaches to learning, and goals of teaching.
 The assignment must be completed in current APA format.
 (CLO: C)